noseka1/multiregional-observability/README.md

-# Multi-regional monitoring using Observatorium
+# Multi-regional observability using Observatorium

 ## Overview